Is Li2o Ionic Or Covalent

 2. Crystal Structure:

 Li₂O possesses a crystal structure characteristic of ionic compounds.
-Its structure is an anti-fluorite structure, where the oxygen anions (O²⁻) form a face-centered cubic lattice, with the smaller lithium cations (Li⁺) occupying the tetrahedral holes within the lattice.
+Consider this: its structure is an anti-fluorite structure, where the oxygen anions (O²⁻) form a face-centered cubic lattice, with the smaller lithium cations (Li⁺) occupying the tetrahedral holes within the lattice.
 This ordered arrangement of ions is a hallmark of ionic compounds and reflects the strong electrostatic forces holding the ions together.
 The regular, predictable arrangement contrasts with the more variable structures often found in covalent compounds.

 3. Physical Properties: